kesh-lang/kesh/examples.md

 #### Object types

-An object type can be used to define a prototype, being both a plain object and a type definition.
+An object type may be used as a prototype, as it's both a type definition and a plain object.

 ```lua
 #human: #primate & [